-Animal cruelty is often unintentionally fuelled through tourism.
-Many tourist activities involve the exploitation of animals and can fuel on-going cruelty.
-You can be a responsible tourist by ensuring your actions do not contribute to animal cruelty.
+Animal cruelty is often unintentionally fuelled through tourism, with tourist activities often involving the exploitation of animals.
+Be an animal-friendly tourist and ensure your actions don’t contribute to animal cruelty.

-Wildlife Witness is a smartphone app that allows you to do your bit and report wildlife trade.
 The illegal trade in wildlife is an international crisis, responsible for the loss and persecution of thousands of wild animal species globally.
-This simple app makes it possible for you to watch out for wildlife as you travel and help make a difference.
-Get the app here.
+The Wildlife Witness smartphone app enables you to report wildlife trade and make your own contribution to worldwide efforts to fight wildlife crime and trafficking.